nikitatambade/quiz-application/README.md

-this is a quiz application using html,css,javascript
+These is a Quiz application created by me using HTML,CSS,Javascript